Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

-Meanwhile, capital costs are moderate for the average wine bar.
-The cost of the initial fit out will depend on the size and style of the establishment.
-However, most wine bars are small-to-medium in size and do not require extensive, expensive renovations... purchase to read more
+The cost of an establishment's initial capital investment will depend on the size and style of the establishment.
+However, most wine bars are small-to-medium in size and do not require extensive renovations... purchase to read more